Astro Shaw: Business Expansion

 Astro Shaw has since ventured beyond film production and into film distribution and marketing.
 KL Special Force, directed by Syafiq Yusof, and the 2019 children's film BoBoiBoy Movie 2 were distributed and marketed by Astro Shaw.

 In 2022, Astro Shaw collaborated with Visinema Pictures from Indonesia for expanding the production of films together, producing 4 films in the same year.

 The studio produced, distributed, and marketed the 2022 film Mechamato Movie, which became the most successful box office Malaysian animation film with the collection of RM35.88 million.
 They also became the main producer of the children's film Didi & Friends The Movie together with Warnakala Studios and Digital Durian.

 Astro Shaw become one of the producers for one of the most expensive Malaysian film, MALBATT: Misi Bakara together with Berjaya Pictures, ACT 2 Pictures, Fast Bikes, Aurum Investments Limited and Golden Screen Cinemas directed by Adrian Teh with the budget cost of RM20 million.

+On December 3, 2025, Astro Shaw entering an partnership with Double Vision and Philippine ABS-CBN's studios division to co-produce three drama television series, including the remake of 2008 action drama series Kahit Isang Saglit which had starred Jericho Rosales and Carmen Soo.